colradi/tronair-cli/README.md

 <p align="center">
 <img src="img/human.png" align="center">
 </p>
-and this will start a promt that will ask all the details about your airdrop preferences (what token are you going to airdrop, the amount, to whom are you airdropping, etc)
+Just follow step by step..

 ### - Human un-attended
-If you need, let's say, to _cron schedule_ your airdrops, the you can just pass the airdrop arguments in the command line:
+If you need, let's say, to _cron schedule_ your airdrops, then you can just pass the airdrop arguments in the command line:

 This is a list of the command line options:
 ```